rubyatscale/rubocop-packs/manual/cops_packs.md

 Options:

 * `AcceptableParentClasses`: A list of classes that, if inherited from, non-class methods are permitted (useful when value objects are a part of your public API)
+* `AcceptableMixins`: A list of modules that, if included, non-class methods are permitted

 ### Examples